matiaspakua/tech.notes.io/pages/development/advance_your_spring_development_skills.md

 ## Spring Actuators

 Spring Boot Actuator is a sub-project of the Spring Boot Framework.
 It brings production-ready features to our application.
-The main benefit of using this library is that we get health and monitoring metrics from production-ready applications.
+The main benefit of using this library is that <mark style="background: #FFF3A3A6;">we get health and monitoring metrics</mark> from production-ready applications.

-Here are some key points about Spring Boot Actuator:

 - **Operational Information**: The actuator mainly exposes operational information about the running application — health, metrics, info, dump, env, etc. It uses HTTP endpoints or JMX beans to enable us to interact with it.